nlnwa/warchaeology/docs/content/hooks/_index.md

 The `OpenOutputFileHook` is an executable file that runs before an output file is opened for writing.
 This hook can be used to perform any necessary setup or validation before the file is accessed by the tool.

-To use this hook, specify the path to the executable file using the `--OpenOutputFileHook` flag when running the tool.
+To use this hook, specify the path to the executable file using the `--open-output-file-hook` flag when running the tool.

 #### Environment Variables
 1. `WARC_COMMAND`: Contains the subcommand name.